siakaramalegos/sia.codes-eleventy/src/posts/webmentions-eleventy-in-depth.md

 ---
 title: An In-Depth Tutorial of Webmentions + Eleventy
+shortDescription: Add Webmentions to your Eleventy static site with this step-by-step tutorial.
-description: Add Webmentions to your Eleventy static site with this step-by-step tutorial.
+description: Join the Indie Web by adding Webmentions to your serverless Eleventy static site with this step-by-step tutorial.
+No client-side JavaScript needed!
 date: 2019-11-22
 updated: 2021-05-26
 tags: ['IndieWeb', 'Eleventy', 'Jamstack']